JSheldon3488/DeepRL_Collaboration_Competition/Report.md

 ----------

 ## Future Ideas
- - Tune the hyperparameters to solve the environment faster.
+ - Train the agent longer to see max score and if agent is stable.
+ - Figure out what adjustments need to be made to make MADDPG work.
  - Implement Prioritized Experience Replay
  - Setup a way to automatically run experiements and compare results between different architectures.